The king of the Boos and primary antagonist of the series.

 - Madness Makeover: Once sufficiently angered, his neat, straight hair unravels into a mess and he makes some deranged facial expressions during his last phase.

-- Musical Assassin: His music can make chairs levitate and summon enemies and he actually gets to attack with flaming music notes at some points.
+- Musical Assassin: His music can make chairs levitate and summon enemies, plus he actually gets to attack with flaming music notes at some points.

 - No Historical Figures Were Harmed: His name is a rather obvious play on Wolfgang Amadeus Mozart, while his demeanor is more like a pastiche of Ludwig van Beethoven.